richardhofman6/ansiblers.unifi/README.md

 Requirements
 ------------

 - Ubiquiti's license does not allow redistribution of the software ZIP, so you must manually download the ZIP of the UniFi Controller software from the [Ubiquiti website](https://www.ubnt.com/download/unifi/) and save it to `files/UniFi.unix.zip`.
 The most recent tested version is "UniFi v5.0.6 Zip for DIY Unix/Linux" from 2016-06-01.
-If you are including this role via Galaxy, you may download this file to your playbook's `files` directory instead of this role's `files` directory; both will work.
+If you are including this role via Galaxy, you may download this file to your playbook's `files` directory instead of this role's `files` directory; you may also download to an arbitrary folder in your playbook and specify the relative path in the variable.
 - You may need the [EPEL Repository](https://fedoraproject.org/wiki/EPEL) from Fedora Project enabled for some packages, however Mongo is installed directly from mongo.org so try running without first.